Shazwazza/Smidge/README.md

 * Debug/Production configurations for each bundle
 * Cache busting - and you can customize/replace how it works
 * JS source maps
+* File watchers to auto invalidate/refresh a processed bundle
 * Extensible - you can completely customize the pre-processor pipeline and create your own processors and for any file type

 ## Quick Start